Types of Psoriasis (cont.)

 IN THIS ARTICLE

-Picture of plaque psoriasis on an abdomen.
+Picture of guttate psoriasis.
+Red drop-like lesions are found on the skin.
 Image courtesy of Hon Pak, MD.

 YOU MAY ALSO LIKE